 - Caramelized Onions

-Be sure the vegan butter and the water for the galette dough is cold.
+Be sure the vegan butter and the water for the galette dough are cold.
 We want this dough to be flaky and buttery and the cold butter and cold water will help with that.

 Alternate between layers and use all the sauce!
 I recommend alternating the filling by starting and ending with the cream sauce.